 COVID-19 has put on display the stark disparities in health and economic opportunity for low-wealth communities and communities of color.
-While COVID-19 has not materially affected LISC's operations or workforce, LISC has made COVID-19 relief efforts a key priority for 2020.
-As a trusted community development intermediary, LISC has leveraged the community investment model to mobilize support to the people and communities hit hardest by the COVID-19 pandemic, through activities that include: providing grants to small businesses that are the backbone of local economies; providing Paycheck Protection Program ("PPP") loans to nonprofits and small businesses; supporting thousands of community-based organizations that serve clients in need; delivering technical support and infrastructure to help residents and enterprises access work, school, commerce and social connection; and responding to federal and local policy.
-As of June 30, 2020, LISC's COVID-19 relief efforts have raised over \$141 million in new funding and other resources for LISC in the form of grants, loans, and credit enhancement.
+While COVID-19 has not materially affected LISC's operations or workforce, LISC made COVID-19 relief efforts a key priority in 2020, and this continues to be a key priority in 2021.
+As a trusted community development intermediary, LISC leveraged its community investment model to mobilize support to the people and communities hit hardest by the COVID-19 pandemic.
+LISC's COVID-19 relief and recovery activities have included: providing grants to small businesses that are the backbone of local economies; providing Paycheck Protection Program ("PPP") loans to nonprofits and small businesses; supporting community-based organizations that serve clients in need; delivering technical support and infrastructure to help residents and enterprises access work, school, commerce, and social connection; and responding to federal and local policy.
+As of June 30, 2021, LISC's COVID-19 relief efforts have raised over \$161.4 million in new funding and other resources for LISC in the form of private grants, loans, and credit enhancement.